Most collapses don’t announce themselves. They keep their appointments.

 “I’m retiring,” he said.
 “And I asked you because you know how to say no and walk away.”

-Shawn picked up the folder.
+Shawn looked at the folder.
 The paper whispered through it.
 Dates.
 Letterhead.
 Weight.

-Bates moved past him, close.
+Bates drew past him, close.
 Cloth brushed cloth.
 Old respect holding its ground.

 His.